 The best under desk treadmills have different features from the best treadmills, the latter of which are all about shock absorption, incline and sprint capacity – after all, you’re not aiming to perform a 100m sprint while you’re working on that spreadsheet!

-Best under-desk treadmills to buy in 2022
+Best under desk treadmills to buy right now

 This great value under desk treadmill ticks most people’s boxes.
 A nice-looking piece of equipment with colorful detailing, it’s wide enough for those needing a bit more space without being too short.